 “The fathers who planted the Missions, planted orchards at the same time and found a full return for their labor.
 The fertility of the soil was supplemented by a peculiarity of climate that enabled trees to grow many more weeks in the year than in other countries, while during the season of rest there was no freezing weather to chill their sap or delay their progress in the spring“.

 In the 1790s, explorer George Vancouver wrote of the Mission orchards, “Here were planted peaches, apricots, apples, pears, figs and vines, all of which excepting the latter promised to succeed very well.”
-As growth progressed in the early 1800s, it was incredibly important that they had access to the best ranch equipment on the market, as they played a big part in helping the Mission orchards to supply the early cattle ranches with fruit, when the primary commerce was in horses, cattle, hides, tallow, and wheat.
+As growth progressed in the early 1800s, it was incredibly important that they had access to the best ranch equipment on the market, as they played a big part in helping the Mission orchards to supply the early cattle ranches with fruit when the primary commerce was in horses, cattle, hides, tallow, and wheat.

 The Gold Rush in 1849 brought the era of the American settlement to California, and for those who sought land rather than gold, the Mission orchards provided the first grafts for early orchards.
 H.S.
 Foote wrote:

 “The scarcity of fruit and consequent high prices gave a great stimulus to horticulture.
 Apples, imported into San Francisco, sold at retail for a dollar apiece, and other fruit in proportion.
 People thought that at half these prices there would be more money in a bearing orchard than in the richest gold mine yet discovered.“